anthonycorletti/astrobase/.github/ISSUE_TEMPLATE/bug.md

 ### Describe the bug

-Write here a clear and concise description of what the bug is.
+Write a clear and concise description of the bug.

 ### To Reproduce